Fo Guang Shan Temple, Auckland

-The Fo Guang Shan Temple of Auckland is a temple and community centre of the Fo Guang Shan Chinese Buddhist movement in the East Tāmaki/Flat Bush suburb of Auckland, New Zealand.
+The Fo Guang Shan Buddhist Temple of New Zealand is a temple and community centre of the Fo Guang Shan Chinese Buddhist movement in the East Tāmaki/Flat Bush suburb of Auckland, New Zealand.
 The temple and complex were built over seven years.
-It was designed in the architectural style of the Tang Dynasty.
+It was designed in the architectural style of the Tang dynasty.
 The temple also includes a large Buddha statue and a two-tonne bell.

 Opened in late 2007, the mission of the new temple is to promote Humanistic Buddhism.
-But it is also intended to benefit (and is open to) non-Buddhists, "through education and teaching people how to lead good lives."
-Even before its official opening, the temple had provided community courses such as Chinese calligraphy, Chinese language, yoga and martial arts, as well as providing a venue for crime prevention talks and meetings.
+But it is also intended open to non-Buddhists, "through education and teaching people how to lead good lives."
+The temple had provided community courses such as Chinese School, Children Dharma Class, Meditation Class, as well as providing a venue for talks and meetings.

+In Early Jan 2024 onward every Saturday 1030am temple having the English Dharma Services.

 Facilities

 The temple grounds are open six days a week (closed Monday) and are open on most public holidays.
-Hours are normally 9 am until 5 pm but some parts of the temple (notably the exhibition hall and the external shrine) may open later and close earlier.
+Hours are normally 9 am until 3 pm but some parts of the temple (notably the exhibition hall and the external shrine) open later at 10am and close earlier 2.30pm.
 During festivals, the temple may be open later in the evening and occasionally will be open past midnight such as on the Lunar New Year.